SergioCoboLopez/ELN_Sergio/docs/january/index.md

 This is confusing to me: all I need is to change the concentration of $$O_2$$ or glucose at day 2.
 Then, I guess I need some element that can do these two instructions.
 I found how to add concentration, but not the timed part.
+The event delay is not helpful to me.
+I might need time series.
+I got it now.
+I have something that can be functional now.
+I would need to:
+1. Rename this discrete addition.
+2. Link it to $$O_2$$ or glucose.
+3. Test it again.
+4. Repeat until I have all the corresponding experiments implemented.